-To ascertain students' progress in learning, students will sit for a formal assessment at the end of the year.
-Prior to the conduct of the examinations, the school will provide practice paper based on previous year's assessment.
+To ascertain students' progress in learning, students will sit for termly assessment.
+Prior to the conduct of the assessment, the school will provide practice paper based on previous year's assessment.
 This will help the students build the rigour required to do well during the examination.